wp-plugins/google-images-search-and-insert/readme.txt

 Feature:

 - Search images and insert to content
-- Change title and size before insert
+- Change title and size
+- Add caption
+- Set featured image

-Note: To have full version with other feature as "Save to Media Library" and "Set Featured Image", please go to http://dunghv.com
+Note: To have full version with "Save to Media Library" feature, please go to http://dunghv.com

 == Installation ==